Online Shopping Statistics for Savvy Consumers

 Of course, a relationship like this is never reciprocal.
 Influencers have no idea who we are, and reviewing products is a job that they’re paid to do.
 Some influencers are very honest and eager to help their followers make good purchasing decisions.
 Some, unfortunately, are not.
 Use your best judgement to figure out who to trust.

-Shopping Addiction and Impulse Buy Statistics
+Shopping Addiction and Impulse Buying

 And here we come to the darker side of shopping: addiction.
 We live in a culture that seeks instant gratification at every corner, and while there’s nothing wrong with wanting more material possessions, things can quickly get out of hand if left unchecked.